U.S. Department of State Seal

 • Use of seatbelts is mandatory.

-Traffic Laws: Many traffic violations are similar to those in the United States, including penalties for reckless driving, driving under the influence, and using a hand-held device while operating a vehicle.
+Traffic Laws: Many traffic violations are like those in the United States, including penalties for reckless driving, driving under the influence, and using a hand-held device while operating a vehicle.
 Hong Kong law requires that all registered vehicles carry valid third-party liability insurance.

 Public Transportation: Approximately 90 percent of the population in Hong Kong depends on public transport.
 Taxis, buses, and the mass transit railway (MTR) are readily available, inexpensive, and generally safe.
 The MTR, an underground railway network, is the most popular mode of public transport, carrying an average of 3.5 million passengers a day.